TeamPandory/pandorytool/README.md

 - FilePirate: Providing information re: game configs, the headaches.
 - akira84: Confirmation on working / PANDORA 9H
 - CrashCat: Confirmation on working / GoldenSky G6
+- Xaviertb78: Confirmation on working / Pandora SAGA units
+- Robinvenderkuijl - Goldensky G6 testing - Glass breaking
+- Those active, that keep us sane- Gazza7126, TotalKI, spokito, sutart, gmspectre, etc
+- ALL in our discord and FB groups that keep the wheels turning
 - Noise Complaint: Allowing us to use their music @ https://noise-complaint.bandcamp.com/
 - Dirty Clide: Allowing us to use their music @ https://dirtyclide.bandcamp.com/
 - Lyndsay Bullock: Allowing the use of her "Pyro" work on our default skin @ https://www.facebook.com/lyndsaybullock.artist/
+- OCRemix - for allowing us to share awesome remixes, not pissing on content creators
 - and...
 YOU!
 To anyone who has supported us, and continues to help share info with other Pandora users.